Apply to be an IOP Resident Fellow

 How to Submit an Application

 The Fall 2020 Residential Fellowship application can be found here.

 Application Process Timeline

 Thursday, April 30 at 11:59 pm EST - Deadline to submit applications for Fall 2020 Residential Fellowship.

-This is a rolling selection process and candidates will be evaluated as materials are submitted.
+This is a rolling review process and applications may be evaluated as materials are submitted.

 Many extraordinary individuals have contributed to our Fellows program, and we are honored that you are considering applying.
 We are confident that our program offers an unparalleled opportunity to join Harvard’s esteemed community, connect and engage with some of the brightest and most inspiring young people in the country, and form relationships with other leading political practitioners who serve as fellow Fellows.
 Our Fellows are selected through a rigorous and competitive application process that emphasizes genuine passion for mentoring students, an innovative concept for a study group to be conducted over the course of one semester, and commitment to being fully present on Harvard’s campus for roughly ten weeks.

 Fall 2019 Resident Fellows kick off the semester with an open house panel moderated by IOP Director Mark D. Gearan in the JFK Jr. Forum.
 Left to right: Mark D. Gearan, Alice Stewart, LaTosha Brown, Senator Jeff Flake, H.E.
 Isabel de Saint Malo de Alvarado, Deesha Dyer, and Bob Cohn.